basho/basho_docs/content/riak/ts/1.4.0/learn-about/timestamps.md

 > Why does `riak-shell` display the results from `select` in GMT?

 Riak TS does not yet expose the default time zone to clients.

+#### Unsupported Formats

+ISO 8601 includes three notable syntaxes which are not yet supported in Riak TS:

+* expanded representation (years outside the range 0000-9999),
+* time intervals (a range of times), and
+* week dates (a week or day expressed as a number of weeks into the year).